 According to Javelin’s 2017 fraud report, 75% of merchants use usernames and passwords for their primary authentication.
 Following behind is device identification (27%).
 It’s a good start, but not enough.

-Today we’ll see why device fingerprinting can only get you that far, and why email analysis is must-have for online businesses who want to reduce fraud rates.
+Today we’ll see why device fingerprinting can only get you that far, and why solutions looking at emails are must-haves for online businesses who want to reduce fraud rates.